Move to Main Content

 Paper

-Wang Zhuangwei (1909-1998), real name Yuanli, sobriquet Jianweng in his later years, and studio called ‘Shizhen Tieshu’, originated from Yi County, Hebei Province.
-Wang joined the army during the war, inspired by the old phrase ‘Children’s minor tricks, a man will not do’; he then further interpreted the sentence into ‘A man can do’.
+Seal Rubbings of Wang Zhuangwei Republic Period RepublicanPeriod Paper Wang Zhuangwei (1909-1998), original name Yuanli, sobriquet Jianweng in his later years, and studio called ‘Shizhen Tieshushi’, originated from Yi County, Hebei Province.
+Wang joined the army during the war, inspired by the old phrase “Children do trivial things, but gentlemen do not.”; he then further interpreted the sentence into “Gentlemen also can do trivial things.”
 As a result, Wang used ‘Zhuangwei’ as his sobriquet in his practice of seal carving.
 After Wang arrived in Taiwan, he gave lessons on seal carving and the history of calligraphy in college.
-Wang studied from the masters of the Jin and Tang dynasties in his early practice in calligraphy and also researched into the letters on jades, stones, and bamboo sheets or clothes before the Qin dynasty.
-Wang set the trend with his speciality and excelled at seal carvings.
-The selected exhibits are the seal rubbings of ‘wushen (1968)’, ‘renzi (1972)’, ‘bingchen (1976)’, and ‘rengui (1981-1982)’, donated by the Everspring Cultural Foundation.
+Wang studied from the masters of the Jin and Tang dynasties in his early practice in calligraphy and also researched into the characters on excavated jades, stones, and bamboo sheets or clothes before the Qin dynasty.
+Wang set the trend with his talent and excelled at seal carvings.
+The selected exhibits are the seal rubbings of ‘Wushen (1968)’, ‘Renzi (1972)’, ‘Bingchen (1976)’, and ‘Rengui (1981-1982)’, donated by the Everspring Cultural Foundation.

 • Selection of Seals Qing Dynasty